yeokm1/dosllam2/README.md

 ### Usage

 Download the program from the `releases` folder.
+Put `tokenize.bin` in the same directory as the binary.

-Go to the `models` section below to download the appropriate Llama 2 stories model that is suitable for your system.
+Go to the `models` section below to download the appropriate Llama 2 stories model that is suitable for your system depending on how much RAM you have.

 ```bash
 # Rename the models so they fit into 8.3 DOS filename length limit